US may now keep some troops in Syria to guard oil fields

 A White House official said GOP Sen. Lindsey Graham raised the issue of keeping U.S. forces in eastern Syria to protect the oil fields and that Trump supported the idea.
 The official spoke on condition of anonymity to discuss internal discussions.

+Trump said Monday at the White House that he still wants to get all U.S. troops out of Syria, but "we need to secure the oil" in one part of the country while Israel and Jordan asked him to keep some forces in another part.

+"Other than that, there's no reason for it, in our opinion," he said.

-Esper said the main goal would be to make sure the Islamic State doesn't gain control of the oil fields and the revenue they generate.
+Esper said the main goal of leaving some troops around the oil fields would be to make sure the Islamic State doesn't gain control of the revenue they generate.

 The defense secretary said American troops around Kobani are withdrawing and that the U.S. is maintaining combat air patrol over U.S. forces in Syria as the withdrawal goes on.
 He said the U.S. is using overhead surveillance to try to monitor the recently negotiated cease-fire "as best we can."